ourresearch/depsy-research/introducing_depsy.md

 ## Package impact

 Depsy calculates impact along three dimensions (and a fourth, coming later, that will capture social signals like GitHub watchers and Stack Overflow discussions).
-The overall impact score of a package is calculated as the average of these three: **downloads**, **software reuse**, and **literature mentions**.
+The overall impact score of a package is calculated as the average of these three: **downloads** from software repositories, **software reuse** via reverse dependencies, and **literature reuse** via mentions within papers.

 ### Downloads